 7. Create a focal point.
 Group pots or containers of the same color to create a focal point.
 On a shelf, table, or the floor, a collection of similar colored pots will add calm to your space and help you relax.
 Try grouping several white or cream pots with different plants of various sizes.
 You will quickly see the appeal.

 8. Pair an indoor plant with another object de’ Art.
 Create a scene or theme using a piece of sculpture, a painting, or a photograph.
 Pots and planters can be mixed to create a grouping that will draw your visitor's eye and make your room more interesting.
-Whatever you choose will complement your plant and pot.
+Whatever you choose will compliment your plant and pot.
 Remember the rule of 3’s-and you will be styling in no time.

 9. Embrace the sculptural shapes of plants, particularly those of the succulent variety or air plants that require a minimal amount of attention.
 The colors and shapes of succulents vary greatly and are all unique and interesting visually.
 The trick with succulents is not to overwater them.

 10. Aim for interesting.
 One of the more interesting plant categories worth exploring is air plants.
 You can’t go wrong adding a few of these to your space with their unique shapes, sizes, and colors.
 From the symmetrical spiral of the Xerographica to the colorful Tillandsia Cyanea, air plants are living sculptures that will add visual interest to your space.
 On a table grouped, in a clear glass terrarium or displayed in one of the geometric air plant hangers, a collection of air plants will thrive in low light or bright light.
 Just soak them in some water once a week, and that is it.
 No other nurturing is needed.